TheSpaceDev/EasyThreadsPrivacy/README.md

 # Data
 We store the following data in our database.
 (1.)
 Guild configuration.
-[Channels you add with /addchannel and if Bots should be ignored] (2.)
+[Channels you add with /addchannel, Thread Titles, Thread Messages and Bot Ignoration] (2.)
 Message Created.
 [We check for new messages but we don't read the message content]

 # Why we store